UPDATED SEPTEMBER 2025

 71-years old | Shaker Heights, Ohioicon

-Annie Williams, 71-years old, was attacked and killed by a pit bull just after she exited her car in a residential neighborhood in Shaker Heights.
-Annie was picking up her two great granddaughters from a home on Pennington Road, when the pit bull belonging to someone living at the home brutally attacked her in the driveway.
-One neighbor who ran to her aid shot the dog causing it to flee into the backyard.
+Annie Williams, 71-years old, was killed by a pit bull just after she exited her car.
+Shaker Heights police said the attack occurred at about 2:00 pm in the 3600 hundred block of Pennington Road.
+Annie was picking up her two great granddaughters from the home, when a pit bull belonging to someone living at the home brutally attacked her in the driveway.
+One neighbor, who ran to her aid, shot the dog causing it to flee into the backyard.
 Another neighbor, who witnessed the attack from her window, said the horrific onslaught lasted 10-minutes.
-Arriving police officers found the pit bull in the backyard and shot it to death.
-Williams was rushed to South Pointe Hospital, where she later died.
-The county medical examiner said that Williams died from bite wounds and crushing injuries to her neck, throat and body from the pit bull mauling.
-On February 23, 2016, a mother and son living at the residence, Bobbie Green, 70, and Leon Morton, 49, were indicted on involuntary manslaughter and reckless homicide charges in connection to her death. [source citations]
+Arriving officers found the pit bull in the backyard and shot it to death.
+Williams was transported to South Pointe Hospital, where she later died.
+The Cuyahoga County Medical Examiner’s Office said Williams died from bite wounds and crushing injuries to her neck, throat and body from the dog mauling.
+On February 23, 2016, a mother and son, Bobbie Green, 70, and Leon Morton, 49, were charged with felony involuntary manslaughter and reckless homicide in connection to her death.
+They both later pleaded guilty. [source citations]

 Date of death: July 12, 2015 Chained: No